colespen/scheduler/README.md

 # Interview Scheduler

+Interview Scheduler is a sleek and intuitive web application designed with the user in mind.
+functionality: to book, save, edit and delete interviews between a students and teacher.
+Book away!

 ## Setup

-Install dependencies with `npm install`.
+Please Install dependencies with `npm install`.

+- axios
+- classnames
+- normalize.css
+- react
+- react-dom
+- react-scripts
+- @testing-library/react-hooks
+- react-test-renderer

 ## Running Webpack Development Server